Part D: Appendices

 The parties are encouraged to seek guidance from other individuals of their choosing for continued physical, mental, and emotional support throughout the process.

-A support person, or advocate, who is not designated as the party’s “Advisor” may not attend interviews or be present at the hearing.
+A support person, or advocate, who is not designated as the party’s “Advisor” may not attend interviews or be present at meetings unless given exception by the Title IX Coordinator, which will then allow for equitable opportunity for the other party to also have a support person present as well.

 Who Can Serve as an Advisor